Read The Christianity Myth free of charge, & discover why all four New Testament Gospels proclaim a Jerusalem resurrection that never happened.

 © 2014 K. A. G. Thackerey.
 All rights reserved

 Throughout the book, I use the term historical-Jesus whenever referring specifically to a purely historical, mortal character called Jesus, and I use the term Gospel-Jesus whenever referring specifically to the Jesus found in the New Testament Gospels.
-This Gospel-Jesus is the Jesus Christians claim was resurrected on the third day after his crucifixion.
+This Gospel-Jesus is the Jesus that Christians claim was resurrected on the third day after his crucifixion.
 I deliberately use these more specific terms to minimise confusion.

-At the start of 2012, I was a life-long indifferent agnostic, who attended a Christian church on a regular basis, because my spouse was a life-long Methodist.
+At the start of 2012, I was a life-long indifferent agnostic, who attended a Christian church on a regular basis, simply because my spouse was a life-long Methodist.
 I attended regularly for over 30 years, hoping that one day I would see the light.
 When I started attending church I was an ill-informed agnostic, and thirty years later I was a better informed agnostic.
 However, I did meet a lot of very nice people, many of whom became friends.

-In January 2012, largely because my spouse was fed up with all my questions, I attended the ubiquitous Alpha Course, to find out why the people around me in church got it, and I still didn’t get it, even after 30 years of exposure.
+In January 2012, largely because my spouse was fed up with all my questions, I attended the ubiquitous Alpha Course, to try and find out why the people around me in church got it, and I still didn’t get it, even after 30 years of exposure.
 I turned up at the first session of the course, expecting to find myself surrounded by like-minded people looking for answers.
 I also thought that there might be a few people from other faiths, who were checking out Christianity to see if it offered something better.
 Imagine my surprise, therefore, when I found myself surrounded by Christians seeking to learn more about Christianity, many of whom I already knew.
 But my surprise didn’t stop there.
 I soon realised that I knew more about the New Testament than they did, but I must confess that I did bone-up on the subject beforehand, because I didn’t want to appear too ignorant when I first showed up.

 Most of the Christians on the course seemed to have little or no in-depth knowledge of their faith.
 They seemed perfectly happy with the cosy Christian dogma, that all regular church-goers eventually soak up if they attend church long enough.
 They also seemed to take comfort in a kind of herd-instinct mentality, thinking so many of us have believed the gospel story to be true for so long, that surely we can’t all be wrong.
 This general ignorance intrigued me, because I had never considered the possibility that someone could, or would, believe in something they knew little about.
 But I suppose that’s really what faith is all about, a desire or even a need to just believe in something, even if you don’t fully understand the nuts and bolts of what you believe in.